buildpacks/docs/content/docs/features/dockerfiles.md

 * See the image run successfully: `docker run hello-extensions` - you should see something akin to `curl 7.85.0-DEV (x86_64-pc-linux-musl)`
-* What happened: now that `hello-extensions` requires both `tree` and `curl` in its build plan, both extensions run and provide the needed dependencies for build and launch, respectively.
+* What happened: now that `hello-extensions` requires both `tree` and `curl` in its build plan, both extensions are included in the build and provide the needed dependencies for build and launch, respectively
   * The `tree` extension installs `tree` at build time, as before
   * The `curl` extension switches the run image to `run-image-curl`, which has `curl` installed.
 Now our `curl` process can succeed!